sven-hash/docs/docs/developers/develop-with-nym/socks5-client.md

 The `--id` in the example above is a local identifier so that you can name your clients; it is **never** transmitted over the network.

 The `--provider` field needs to be filled with the Nym address of a Network Requester that can make network requests on your behalf.
-The address in the above example is one that we are currently running for the Sandbox Testnet, but you can also [run your own](/docs/stable/run-nym-nodes/nodes/requester/) if you want.
+If you can't find one from the community, you'll have to [run your own](/docs/stable/run-nym-nodes/nodes/requester/).
+A nicer way of discovering public Service Providers is incoming, but at the moment just ask around in community channels and someone will give you an address to use.

 Users who have `eth` features enabled will have to add several flags to this command in order to initialise their client: